 Acknowledgement

-The authors want to thank Remi Saint-Amant for his helpful guidance to obtain temperature data from BioSIM, and Dr. Jacques Régnière for sharing data on balsam fir phenology.
+The authors thank Remi Saint-Amant for his helpful guidance to obtain temperature data from BioSIM, and Dr. Jacques Régnière for sharing data on balsam fir phenology.
 This study was funded by the Healthy Forest Partnership.

 References

 Amarasekare, P., & Coutinho, R. M. (2014).
 Effects of temperature on intraspecific competition in ectotherms.
 The American Naturalist, 184(3), E50-65. doi: 10.1086/677386